ShaShekhar/Semi-Supervised-Classification-Using-Autoencoder/readme.md

     ![](https://github.com/ShaShekhar/Semi-Supervised-Classification-Using-Autoencoder/blob/master/fig/00063.jpg "Image")   ------->  ![](https://github.com/ShaShekhar/Semi-Supervised-Classification-Using-Autoencoder/blob/master/fig/00063_0.jpg  "Extracted Patch")

  4. For training of autoencoder the _Train-data_ folder inside _Extracted-patches_ contains nearly 14000 patches, which is very less as compared to number of images required to train **Autoencoder**.
 Here i'm using data augmentation technique to increase the patches. run **python data_augment.py**.
-It will create images inside **Augmented-data** folder and this folder is inside the **Extracted-patches** folder.
+It will create images inside **Augmented-data** folder and this folder is located inside the **Extracted-patches** folder.

  5. copy the **Train-data** of **Extracted-patches** folder to **Augmented-data** by using **copy_train_to_aug.py**.
 Here I am also using images inside _Val-data_ as validation data and _Test-data_ as test data of Extracted-patches folder for **autoencoder** training.